Our definitive guide to the best things to do in Lombok (other than surfing).

 Scuba Diving and Snorkelling

 While the Gili Islands are famed for their scuba diving and snorkelling, there are some amazing, lesser known spots on the mainland of Lombok that are equally worth exploring.
-Check out Scuba Froggy who have all your diving needs covered.
+For those looking for an adventurous dive experience off the beaten track check out Blue Marlin Dive

 And of course there is yoga.
 There are three main yoga providers in and around Kuta.
 Mana Yoga.
 Ashtari.
 And the yoga shala at Sempiak Villas, Selong Belanak.
 All offering a variety of daily classes in beautiful settings.